0cjs/sedoc/8bit/nec-pc/README.md

 writes them.

 There's a Unix version, [TransDisk 3][xdisk3]; the repo includes the source code for the client and a reference to the xdisk2 sources.
+Build with `cd pc/; make` (no special libs required) and run `./xdisk3` to see usage notes.
+Running `xdisk3 b -p/dev/ttyUSB0` (exactly that spacing) will prompt with the `LOAD "COM:N81X"` command to start on your PC-88 before downloading the boot program.

 ### SR Patch